Creating custom brand photography for your business

 Typically a project of this kind involves defining a photographic style, hiring a great photographer, choosing locations and planning carefully and directing the shoot to deliver a set of great, original imagery.

-1. Creating a mood
+1. Building a mood

 Every designer seeks visual inspiration to broaden their horizons or often to define what they aren’t doing as much as they are.
 When building a branded photographic library we seek to find common threads in a wide range of photography, then compile a series that tells a story.
 The idea isn’t to plagiarise but rather find a forward direction and sound brief for a photographer so they can see what we want to achieve.